 Off the Path in Style!

 Our fully serviced mobile camps are designed to achieve a state of harmony and a celebration of balance & abundance.
-The tented paradise is set up in the heart of the Okavango's Moremi Game Reserve where our every need is catered for, with no compromise on indulgence.
-‘Glamping’ Safaris offer us the ultimate in exclusivity – not just in terms of luxury tented accommodation, comfortable vehicles, and a private chef catering for every meal, but the ability to explore, experience, & photograph an unforgettable wildlife wilderness very few have access to.
+The tented paradise is set up on a private island deep within the heart of the Okavango Delta where our every need is catered for.
+‘Glamping’ Safaris offer the ultimate in exclusivity – not just in terms of "luxury" tented accommodation, comfortable vehicles, and a private chef catering for every meal, but the ability to explore, experience, & photograph an unforgettable wildlife wilderness very few have access to.